Start Your Business Journey Here

 HOW TO ENROLL

 The first step to enrolling in the Startup Program is to fill out the registration form linked below.
-After submitting the form, you’ll receive an email from our Operations Manager, Suzanne Hogan, with next steps, including your welcome call.
-Approved participants will then be added to the class list, and will receive further details about the program start date and other course logistics.
+After submitting the form, you’ll receive an email acknowledging your registration and providing further details about the program start date and course logistics.

-For more information, please contact Suzanne at suzanne@caic.org.
+For more information, please contact Emiliano at [email protected].

 Participant Commitment

-• During the six-week program, you’ll be expected to attend weekly Zoom workshop sessions.
+• During the four-week program, you’ll be expected to attend weekly Zoom workshop sessions.

 • You’ll also be responsible for completing the weekly hands-on homework assignments.